jeonghonkim/IBM_Data_Engineering/README.md

 1. Introduction to Data Engineering - [Completed]
-This course introduces the core concepts, processes, and tools you need to know in order to get a foundational knowledge of data engineering including the modern data ecosystem and the role Data Engineers, Data Scientists, and Data Analysts play in this ecosystem.
+This course introduces the core concepts, processes, and tools you need to know in order to get a foundational knowledge of data engineering including the modern data ecosystem and the role Data Engineers, Data Scientists, and Data Analysts play in the ecosystem.

 2. Python for Data Science, AI & Development - [In Progress]